michalkonecny/collect-errors/README.md

     *Numeric.CollectErrors> toEither $ 1/a+(sqrt a)
     Right 2.0

-If the error data contain enough information, their list can be used to trace the source of the errors.

-The `CN` monad has support for **potential errors** so that it can be applied to a set arithmetic such as interval arithmetic.
+The `CN` wrapper has support for **potential errors** so that it can be applied to a set arithmetic such as interval arithmetic.

 The `Floating` instance cannot be used with a set arithmetic since the instance relies on true/false comparisons but a set arithmetic has only three-valued (true/false/undecided) comparisons.

-The `mixed-types-num` package provides alternative numerical type classes in which this is possible.
+The `mixed-types-num` package provides alternative numerical type classes in which three-valued (ie Kleenean) comparisons are available.